odoo/odoo/addons/point_of_sale/static/src/docs/point_of_sale.md

 is used in multiple components, we define the getter in the `PointOfSaleModel`, otherwise, we define the getter in the component class.

-To extend the model, we patch the `PointOfSaleModel` just like we how we patch component classes:
+To extend the model, we patch the `PointOfSaleModel` just like how we patch component classes:

 ```js